 Passages such as Romans 8:29–30 and Ephesians 1:5–11 explicitly teach that God predestines some to salvation.
-The word translated “predestine” means “determine the destiny before.”
-There is no escaping the fact that God predetermines who will be saved.
-On what basis God predestines who will be saved can be debated, but predestination itself is absolutely a biblical teaching.
+God predestining who will be saved is based on His sovereignty, unchanging character (Malachi 3:6), foreknowledge (Romans 8:29, 11:2), love (Ephesians 1:4-5), and plan and pleasure (Ephesians 1:5).
+God’s desire is that all would be saved and come to repentance (1 Timothy 2:4, 2 Peter 3:9).
+He offers salvation to everyone (Titus 2:11), yet we know that not everyone will be saved.
+How this all works together can be debated, but predestination itself is absolutely a biblical teaching.
 Numerous other New Testament passages also refer to believers’ being chosen or elected to salvation (Matthew 24:22, 31; Mark 13:20, 27; Romans 8:33; 9:11; 11:5–7, 28; Ephesians 1:11; Colossians 3:12; 1 Thessalonians 1:4; 1 Timothy 5:21; 2 Timothy 2:10; Titus 1:1; 1 Peter 1:1–2; 2:9; 2 Peter 1:10).